Classic Japanese Imagery

 The theme is "pride in the armed forces."
 "Look at how strong we are!" is the subtext.
 The themes echo those of World War I England and Japan, each showing their mighty navies as figures of national pride and security.

-There is heavy emphasis on the military as being full of modern, sophisticated soldiers.
+Japanese propaganda placed a heavy emphasis on the Imperial Japanese Navy as being full of modern, sophisticated soldiers and instruments.
 The subtext is, "Look how smart and capable we are."
+Curiously, the same emphasis is not placed on Imperial Japanese Army soldiers which actually bore the brunt of Japanese Imperial ambitions in China throughout the period.

 Naturally, with the right equipment and such capable soldiers, victory would be inevitable.

-An image of overpowering military might is conveyed, with massive bombers swooping out of the sky.
+An image of the overpowering military might is conveyed, with massive bombers swooping out of the sky.

 Of course, the soldiers were fearless and completely devoted to the cause.
 The poster above portrays a Kamikaze pilot off on a mission - his last one, of course.
 He is saluting and ready to do his duty.
 The traditional symbols of Japanese honor, such as a ceremonial sword, are included as if to say: it is your heritage to do your duty even if it is a one-way ride.